abbamediabanner

 1900 -- Chicago, Illinois

-Dad's physical, emotional, and spiritual absence in heading the family unit, commenced a generational decline, from equipping his offspring to be explorers of individual purpose.
+Dad's physical, emotional, and spiritual absence of heading the family unit, commenced a generational decline, away from equipping his offspring to be: explorers of individual purpose.
 The descent would spiral deeper throughout the generations of the 20th century.

 "We have not come into the world to be numbered; we have been created for a purpose; for great things: to love and be loved."